stephenbaek/stephenbaek.github.io/lab.md

 <img src="/assets/mail-20x20.png" style="display:inline;margin: 0 0 -4px 0;"> vwp4tr (at) virginia (dot) edu<br/>

 ### Bio:
 I am interested in machine-learning and deep-learning-based applications for solving real-life medical imaging problems.
-My current and previous research focuses on developing various state-of-the-art deep learning and medical imaging algorithms for segmentation and classification from various types medical image data, and to assist the clinicians in different tasks, including identifying the severity and cause of ophthalmic diseases, and identifying the boundaries of each instance neurons.
+My current and previous research focus on developing various state-of-the-art deep learning and medical imaging algorithms for segmentation and classification from various types of medical image data, and to assist clinicians in different tasks, including identifying the severity and cause of ophthalmic diseases and identifying the boundaries of each instance of neurons.

 [Google Scholar Citation Record](https://scholar.google.com/citations?user=KcPlRUwAAAAJ&hl=en)